deepanshs/mrsimulator/docs/user_guide/method/method.rst

 through its initial and final eigenstate quantum numbers.
-Transition selection is done through **TransitionQuery** and :py:meth:`~mrsimulator.method.query.SymmetryQuery` objects during individual spectral or delay events. **TransitionQuery** objects hold a list of **SymmetryQuery** objects which act on specific isotopes defined by the ``channels`` attribute in **Method**.
+Transition selection is done through **TransitionQuery** and :py:meth:`~mrsimulator.method.query.SymmetryQuery` objects during individual spectral or delay events. **TransitionQuery** objects can hold a **SymmetryQuery** object in ``ch1``, ``ch2``, or ``ch3``, which act on specific isotopes defined by the ``channels`` attribute in **Method**.
 It is only during a simulation that the **Method** object uses its **TransitionQuery** objects to determine the selected transition pathways for a given **SpinSystem** object by the initial and final eigenstate quantum numbers of each transition.

+Between adjacent SpectralEvent or DelayEvent objects, **mrsimulator** defaults to *total mixing*, i.e., connecting all selected transitions in the two adjacent spectral or delay events.
+This default behavior can be overridden by placing a **MixingEvent** object between such events.
 Inside **MixingEvent** objects is a :py:meth:`~mrsimulator.method.query.MixingQuery` object, which determines the coherence transfer amplitude between transitions.
-A **MixingQuery** object holds a list of :py:meth:`~mrsimulator.method.query.RotationalQuery` objects acting on specific isotopes in the spin system.
-As before, the list of isotopes upon which the **RotationQuery** objects act are determined by the ``channels`` attribute in the **Method** object.
+A **MixingQuery** object holds :py:meth:`~mrsimulator.method.query.RotationalQuery` objects acting on specific isotopes in the spin system.
+As before, the list of isotopes upon which the **RotationQuery** objects act is determined by the ``channels`` attribute in the **Method** object.

-In this guide to designing custom Method objects, we focus first on the query objects, i.e., TransitionQuery and MixingQuery, and how to use them to select the desired transition pathways for a custom method.
-Then we examine how transition frequencies in the desired transition pathways can be chosen from a list of frequency contributions using the ``freq_contrib`` attribute of a SpectralEvent of DelayEvent object.
+In this guide to designing custom Method objects, we begin with a brief review of the relevant *Symmetry Pathway* concepts employed in **mrsimulator**.
+This review is necessary for understanding (1) how transitions are selected during spectral and delay events and (2) how average signal frequencies and amplitudes in each spectral dimension are determined.
+We outline the procedures for designing and creating **TransitionQuery** and **MixingQuery** for single- and multi-spin transitions and how to use them to select the transition pathways with the desired frequency and amplitudes in each **SpectralDimension** of your custom method object.
+In multi-dimensional spectra, we illustrate how the desired frequency correlation can sometimes be achieved by using an appropriate affine transformation.
+We also examine how changing the frequency contributions in **SpectralEvent** of **DelayEvent** objects can be used to obtain the desired frequency and amplitude behavior.
 The ability to select :ref:`frequency contributions<freq_contrib_api>` can often reduce the number of events needed in the design of your custom Method object.

 Theoretical Background
 ----------------------

-Before giving details on how to create a custom Method object, we need to review a few key concepts about spin transitions and *transition symmetry functions*
+Before giving details on how to create a custom Method object, we review a few key concepts about spin transitions and *transition symmetry functions*

 The number of quantized energy eigenstates for :math:`N` coupled nuclei is